 - Voting takes place, with a majority of 75% (by value of debt) needed to pass the proposal.

-- A second vote excludes any connected parties, and if no more than half of these creditors vote against it, the proposal is passed.
+- A second vote excludes any connected parties, and if no more than half of these creditors vote against it, the proposal is passed and the CVA becomes legally-binding on all parties.

 The initial meeting of creditors must be called within 10 weeks of an administration order, with a minimum of 14 days’ notice being required.